Katherine S. Barrett Wiik

 Katie often serves as the lead appellate lawyer on a matter, first chairing the appeal.
 She also frequently collaborates with trial counsel and clients, serving as appellate co-counsel or in a consulting capacity.
 Katie’s appellate perspective brings value to clients and co-counsel during phases of trial court proceedings that impact issue preservation and framing, helping them create the strongest possible record for appeal.
 In recent years, Katie has been the primary author of several successful petitions for further review (PFR) to the Minnesota Supreme Court.

-Katie is the current Chair of the Minnesota State Bar Association’s Appellate Practice Section Council, and she serves on the Executive Board of the ABA’s Council of Appellate Lawyers.
-A former Sixth Circuit law clerk, she also frequently writes and speaks on issues of appellate law and procedure.
+Katie is a Past-Chair of the Minnesota State Bar Association’s Appellate Practice Section Council, and she serves on the Executive Board of the ABA’s Council of Appellate Lawyers as well as the Eighth Circuit Bar Association.
+A former Sixth Circuit law clerk, Katie also frequently writes and speaks on issues of appellate law and procedure.

 Appellate Advocacy & Strategic Motions